jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 ## 10. Testing Strategy
 - Unit tests for core logic components and individual managers
-- UI tests for critical user flows
+- UI tests for critical user flows, including the conversation-driven character creation
 - Integration tests for AI service interactions and inter-component communication
 - Performance testing for response times and resource usage
 - Stress testing for complex game scenarios

-Last Updated: 2024-08-31
+## 11. Current Implementation Status
+- Character model implemented with basic attributes and conversation history
+- CharacterCreationView and CharacterCreationViewModel implemented for conversation-driven character creation
+- Placeholder logic for AI-driven conversation in place, ready for integration with actual AI service